shopware/docs/products/extensions/migration-assistant/guides/extending-the-migration-connector.md

 # Extending the Migration Connector

-In this guide you will see an example on how you can extend the [Migration Connector](https://github.com/shopware/SwagMigrationConnector) plugin to migrate the Shopware 5 [SwagAdvDevBundle](https://github.com/shopwareLabs/SwagAdvDevBundle) to a Shopware 6 plugin via API.
+In this guide, you will see an example of how you can extend the [Migration connector](https://github.com/shopware/SwagMigrationConnector) plugin to migrate the Shopware 5 [SwagAdvDevBundle](https://github.com/shopwareLabs/SwagAdvDevBundle) to a Shopware 6 plugin via API.

 ## Setup

-It is required that you already have a basic Shopware 5 plugin running and to have installed the [SwagAdvDevBundle](https://github.com/shopwareLabs/SwagAdvDevBundle), the [Migration Connector](https://github.com/shopware/SwagMigrationConnector) plugin in Shopware 5 and an own Shopware 6 [plugin](../../../../guides/plugins/plugins/plugin-base-guide.md), [Migration Assistant](https://github.com/shopware/SwagMigrationAssistant) and [SwagMigrationBundleExample](extending-a-shopware-migration-profile.md) plugin in Shopware 6.
-If you want to know, how all plugins working together, please have a look on the [Extending a Shopware migration profile](extending-a-shopware-migration-profile.md) guide.
+It is required to have a basic Shopware 5 plugin running.
+You must have installed the [SwagAdvDevBundle](https://github.com/shopwareLabs/SwagAdvDevBundle), the [Migration connector](https://github.com/shopware/SwagMigrationConnector) plugin in Shopware 5, and an own Shopware 6 [Plugin](../../../../guides/plugins/plugins/plugin-base-guide.md#create-your-first-plugin), the [Migration Assistant](https://github.com/shopware/SwagMigrationAssistant) and the [SwagMigrationBundleExample](extending-a-shopware-migration-profile.md) plugin in Shopware 6.
+If you want to know how all plugins work together, please look at the [Extending a Shopware Migration Profile](extending-a-shopware-migration-profile.md) guide.

-With this setup you have the bundle plugin in Shopware 5 and also the bundle plugin in Shopware 6.
-So you can migrate your Shopware 5 shop to Shopware 6 via local and API gateway, but your bundle data only via local gateway.
+With this setup, you have the bundle plugin in Shopware 5 and also the bundle plugin in Shopware 6.
+So you can migrate your Shopware 5 shop to Shopware 6 via local and API gateway, but your bundle data only via a local gateway.

 ## Creating bundle repository

-To fetch your data via the Shopware 5 API you have to create a bundle repository first:
+To fetch your data via the Shopware 5 API, you have to create a bundle repository first:

 ```php
 <?php